Suppose John Wycliffe Had Used a

 freely adapted from an article by Chris Sheeran

-I (Brian) am part
+I (Brian) am p

 of this world-wide team, but by the grace of God and with the help of